jgyy/fcc-scrape/placeholder.md

 ---
-id: 5dc24614f86c76b9248c6ebd
+id: 5ddbd81294d8ddc1510a8e56
-title: Part 10
+title: Part 11
 challengeType: 0
 ---

 # --description--

-You can link to another page with the anchor (`a`) element.
-For example, [](https://www.freecodecamp.org) would link to `freecodecamp.org`.
+A link's text must be placed between the opening and closing tags of an anchor (`a`) element.
+For example, `<a href="https://www.freecodecamp.org">click here to go to freeCodeCamp.org</a>` is a link with the text `click here to go to freeCodeCamp.org`.

-Add an anchor element after the paragraph that links to `https://freecatphotoapp.com`.
-At this point, the link won’t show up in the preview.
+Add the anchor text `cat photos` to the anchor element.
+This will become the link's text.

 # --hints--